Interactive Visual Reasoning under Uncertainty: The env Environment

 \paragraph{Context}

 To instantiate a problem at each episode, we first sample $9$ unique shape-material-color combinations from the pool to create the objects, the Blicketness of which is for the agent to solve.
-We then randomly assign $n$ objects ($3 \leq n \leq 8$) to be Blickets.
-To build a context panel, we pick $m$ objects ($2 \leq m \leq 6$) out of the $9$ at random and place it onto a Blicket machine.
+Next, we randomly assign $n$ objects ($1 \leq n \leq 4$) to be Blickets.
+To build a context panel, we randomly pick $m$ objects ($1 \leq m \leq 4$) out of the $9$ and place them onto a Blicket machine.
 The status of the Blicket machine can be determined by checking if the $m$ sampled objects contain a Blicket.
-We repeat the sampling process for $4$ times to create a set of context panels as the initial observation of the agent.
-This process resembles the demonstration researchers presented to test subjects in the psychology study.
-Of note, during the sampling process, we follow ACRE in crafting the sampling probability to enable queries of direct, indirect, screening-off, and backward-blocking~\cite{zhang2021acre} in order to invalidate the simplistic covariation-based solving strategy: Counting co-occurrence of an object with an activated Blicket machine will not lead to a correct answer in this scenario.
+We repeat the sampling process $4$ times to create a set of context panels as the agent's initial observation.

 \paragraph{Trial}